Support the Clinic

 How far does my contribution go?

-Every dollar given makes a difference in supporting the Clinic, in fact, 87% of your donation goes directly into program services.
-These are just an example of how different dollar amounts can be used by the Clinic:
+Every dollar given makes a difference in supporting the Clinic.
+In fact, 87% of your donation goes to program services that directly benefit patients and their families.
+Here are several examples of the impact of your gift to the Clinic:

 How is the Clinic for Special Children funded?

-The Clinic is funded from four major sources of revenue—annual auction revenue, collaborative relationships, clinic fees, and donations from caring people just like you.
+The Clinic is funded from four major sources of revenue—annual philanthropic revenue, collaborative relationships, clinic fees, and donations from caring people just like you.

 We work hard to keep clinic fees to a minimum to ensure the families we serve can afford the consistent care they need.
 Private philanthropic donations allow us to conduct research, provide community education, and coordinate patient care.